codemeta/codemeta/crosswalks-sssom/README.md

 # Mapping-methodology

 - **Version**: 0.0.1
-- **Authors**: Esteban Gonzalez, Daniel Garijo, Morane Gruenpeter
+- **Authors**: Esteban Gonzalez, Daniel Garijo, Morane Gruenpeter, SciCodes working group
 - **Date**: 01-04-2025

 This repository contains the instructions to create new crosswalks between Codemeta and another specification or vocabulary, as well as some examples of the generation.
 We rely on the SSSOM standard to create a machine-readable mapping representation, with some extensions.

 The methodology for generating the files required to create the crosswalk is as follows:
 1. **Identify the Terms to Map**
-   Identify the terms you want to map in both semantic artifacts (source and target).
-Target applies to Codemeta while the source is another metadata schema.
+   Identify the terms you want to map in both semantic artifacts (source and codemeta term).
 2. **Create a YAML Metadata File**
    Create a YAML metadata file that contains the metadata of the mapping using the provided template in the template folder: mapping-template.yml.
    Name the file appropriately, for example, codemeta-bibtext-mapping.yml.